-But we’ll admit it: It can be difficult when the reading slump gets to us.
-So when battling shitty attention span, short stories are the way to go.
+But we’ll admit: It can be difficult when the reading slump gets to us.
+So when battling shitty attention spans, short stories are the way to go.
 There’s a wealth of free online short stories and Haruki Murakami happens to have some of his work up on the interwebs.

-You can also go back to some of the stories included in his novel like “Barn Burning,” “Sleep,” “TV People,” and “The Elephant Vanishes.”
+You can also revisit some of the stories included in his novel like “Barn Burning,” “Sleep,” “TV People” and “The Elephant Vanishes.”
 It’s a good mix of mind-boggling, hyperspecific, existential and a little absurd.

 Indulge all you want, Short Attention Span Social Social Club™ members.
 And if music doesn’t disrupt your reading, you might as well listen to Murakami’s personal vinyl picks while you’re at it.